SammieLJ/Arctek-Blog-AspNetCore/README.md

 # Arctek-Blog-AspNetCore
-Implementation of Arctek Blog tutorial in AspNet Core 3.1
+Implementation of Arctek Blog tutorial in AspNet Core 3.1 and **updated to DotNet 8.0**

 ## Prerequisites